javierbrea/narval/README.md

 npm install
 ```

 *So, in Docker build time, the "package.json" file will be copied into the docker image, and "npm install" will be executed.
-Now you have all your needed dependencies ready to be used by your services (Docker containers).*
+Now you have all your needed dependencies ready to be used by your services or tests (Docker containers).*

 ### docker-containers